Keep the Trail Access info current...

 Waterfalls & Lakes

 Goldfields & Mining

 The First Falls and Moroka Gorge hike commences at Horseyard Flat.
 The track crosses a footbridge over the Moroka River before meandering through Snowgum woodland and crossing wetlands on boardwalks.
-Then it follows the river downstream to the First Falls.
+Then it follows the river downstream for 3km to the First Falls.
 A rock platform provides an ideal viewing point to enjoy the rushing Moroka River plunging into a deep pool.
 Retrace your steps to Horseyard Flat.

 Beyond First Falls there is no track and the route is unmarked.
 The slopes are steep, with cliffs, logs and regrowth making it very difficult.
 Descending to the gorge is possible for self-reliant walkers who are experienced in undefined routes.
 Good levels of fitness are required for steep descents/ascents and ensure you are well equipped for remote walking.
 Progress to reach the main gorge at Lumican Gully is slow but full of interest.
 (12km, allow 8-10 hours return).